uberhalit/SekiroFpsUnlockAndMore/README.md

 ## Limitations

 * the game has forced VSYNC so unlocking the frame rate when your monitor has 60Hz will do nothing.
-You'll have to disable VSYNC in Nvidia Control Panel or AMD Driver first
+You'll have to disable VSYNC in Nvidia Control Panel or AMD Radeon Settings first
+* in fullscreen the game forces the monitor to 60 Hz so you'll have to handle this with driver override too, see Usage
-* your monitor has to support your custom resolution otherwise it show up correctly
+* your monitor has to support your custom resolution otherwise it won't show up correctly
 * due to how the game renders altering FOV will not move the HUD
-* unlocking framerate and custom resolutions only work in borderless window mode or with VSYNC force disabled
+* the HUD is limited to 16/9 even in 21/9 resolutions

 ## Version History